AlchemyAlcove/FlexItem/README.md

 ## ThemeProvider Requirements

 This component requires a theme provider from the emotion library.
-Specifically looks for a **dimensions** and an **aspect** variable. dimensions is an object that should have a columnPadding, containerWidth, desktopBreakpoint, rowPadding, or tabletBreakpoint attribute. aspect is a string with options "desktop", "tablet", or "mobile".
+Specifically looks for a **dimensions** and an **aspect** variable. dimensions is an object that should have a columnSpacing, containerWidth, desktopBreakpoint, rowSpacing, or tabletBreakpoint attribute. aspect is a string with options "desktop", "tablet", or "mobile".
 This should represent the current aspect ratio the user is on.

 The **columnSpacing** attribute provides a Flex Grid with spacing between the first tier children (columns).
 This defaults to 6px if nothing is set.
 This is only used with container prop attribute.